4zur3-xd/LibraryJavaCard/README.md

 - Providing users, books, genres CRUD, books borrowing APIs

 > [!IMPORTANT]
-> This project planned to run locally so all APIs has no auth.
+> This project planned to run locally so all APIs have no auth.

 > [!IMPORTANT]
 > Deleting APIs methods should be DELETE, etc... right?
 But all role, auth things will be done by app side so...